individual therapy

 …Why does it matter to have a diagnosis of Autism or adhd when you’re not a kid in school? does it make any difference?

-Yes!!
-Autistic & ADHD folks have specific (and often very individualized) care needs.
-When those needs go unmet, we increase risks of more severe mental health issues.
-This can sadly have serious impacts on the quality of life for people living with these conditions undiagnosed & untreated.
-Suicide rates are much higher in autistic people without intellectual disabilities; addiction rates are higher in autism & in ADHD, rates of self-injury are higher, and a very high number of autistic & ADHD people have disordered eating patterns.
+Folks with autism & adhd have specific and often very individualized care needs.
+When those needs go unmet, risks of more severe mental health issues increase.
+This sadly can have very serious impacts — suicide rates are much higher in autistic people without intellectual disabilities; addiction rates are higher in autism & in ADHD than the general population; rates of self-injury are higher, and so are rates of disordered eating patterns.
+It is not an exaggeration to say that an affirming diagnosis of autism and ADHD can help save a person’s life by guiding their treatment and support to better match what they actually need.

-…If I do want a diagnosis, Autism and ADHD can only actually be diagnosed by a Psychologist though, right?
+…If I do want a diagnosis, Autism and ADHD can only be diagnosed by a Psychologist right?

 In the state of Massachusetts, Masters-Level clinicians (like me, an LMHC) undergo intensive graduate level education, testing, thousands of hours of face-to-face client time, hundreds of hours of supervision and post-graduate training to earn and maintain our licenses as mental health providers.
 Under our license, we are legally allowed to provide “assessment, diagnosis and treatment, counseling and psychotherapy, of a nonmedical nature of mental and emotional disorders”.
 For therapists to confidently and ethically work within our scope of practice, we need to keep up with trainings on things that may be complex and specialized (like diagnosing ADHD and Autism!).
 As long as a licensed masters-level clinician has sufficient experience and training, they are legally and ethically within their scope of practice diagnosing these conditions.

-A formal neuropsychological assessment is used to create a snapshot of one’s intellectual, emotional, social and behavioral functioning.
-They are also are used to diagnose conditions including ADHD and autism.
-Neuropsychs are done by a psychologist (PhD/PsyD), and includes tools like intelligence tests and rigorous scored measures for a wide variety of mental health presentations.
-When pursuing autism or ADHD diagnosis for things like social security disability or other forensic & government uses, neuropsychological testing with a psychologist is usually a requirement.
+A neuropsychological assessment is a test that creates a snapshot of one’s intellectual, emotional, social and behavioral functioning.
+They are used to diagnose neurodevelopmental and mental health conditions including ADHD and autism.
+These tests are done by a psychologist (PhD/PsyD), and will often include tools like IQ tests and scored measures that screen for a variety of mental health presentations.
+If you need autism or ADHD diagnosis for something like a social security disability application or other forensic/government uses, neuropsychological testing with a psychologist is almost always a requirement.

 …What are your qualifications to conduct these diagnostic assessments?